aiverify-foundation/aiverify/README.md

 The new version is targeted for completion by March 2025.
 For more details on the technical design, refer to our [wiki](https://github.com/aiverify-foundation/aiverify/wiki/AI-Verify-2.0-Architecture).

+In the meantime, we have released an alpha version of the new AI Verify 2.x with the modular architecture and independent test algorithms that can be easily installed via pip.
+Refer to the [aiverify-test-engine directory](./aiverify-test-engine/README.md) for installation instructions or check out the individual plugins of interest in the `stock-plugins` directory.

 Stay tuned for more updates as we get closer to the release date.
 We can't wait for you to experience the new and improved AI Verify 2.x!

 ## Introduction